awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 Use caution when creating key policies and IAM policies based on your VPC endpoint\.
 If a policy statement requires that requests come from a particular VPC or VPC endpoint, requests from integrated AWS services that use an AWS KMS resource on your behalf might fail\.
 For help, see [Using VPC endpoint conditions in policies with AWS KMS permissions](policy-conditions.md#conditions-aws-vpce)\.
 Also, the `aws:sourceIP` condition key is not effective when the request comes from an [Amazon VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 To restrict requests to a VPC endpoint, use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
 For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

-You can use these global condition keys to control access to customer master keys \(CMKs\), aliases, and to operations like [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) that don't depend on any particular resource\.
+You can use these global condition keys to control access to AWS KMS keys \(KMS keys\), aliases, and to operations like [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) that don't depend on any particular resource\.

-For example, the following sample key policy allows a user to perform some cryptographic operations with a CMK only when the request uses the specified VPC endpoint\.
+For example, the following sample key policy allows a user to perform some cryptographic operations with a KMS key only when the request uses the specified VPC endpoint\.
 When a user makes a request to AWS KMS, the VPC endpoint ID in the request is compared to the `aws:sourceVpce` condition key value in the policy\.
 If they do not match, the request is denied\.

 To use a policy like this one, replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.